 “Which epoxy resin should I use?”
 An excellent question, and one we get asked all the time.
-So, let’s dive into the resin options in our 2:1 Non-Blushing system.
-We will explain the differences between our LV or Low Viscosity resin and its counterpart FLAG resin so you know which one you want to use for your next project.
+So, let’s dive into the resin options we offer in our 2:1 Non-blushing system and see which will work best for your application.

 2:1 Non-Blushing System